helloguo/notes/WebJobs.md

         }
 ```

-In above code, it first instances a `functionDescriptor`, whose defination is shown below:
+In above code, it first instantiates a `functionDescriptor`, whose defination is shown below:
 ```
     public class FunctionDescriptor
     {